marlalain/haiku/posts/continuous_commits.md

 working on the CI

-takes so long to push anything
+takes so much time, the workflows

-i am about to sleep
+i'm about to sleep